Sleep problems affect a child’s learning, behaviour, mood and health, and the physical and mental wellbeing of the whole family.

 Show your child that you’re there to reassure them, but try not to stimulate them.
 This could mean:

 keeping the lights off

+It's important to wake your child at the same time every day.
+This includes weekends and school holidays.
 If you follow this advice for at least 3 weeks, you child’s sleeping pattern should get better.